My 2026 Book Challenge - Increasing the Spectrum

 If you want to write, you need to read a lot of books.

 2025 was an incredibly fulfilling year for me as a reader.
 I actually completed my goals of 25 books in 2025, which was a first for me!.
 While I held onto some of my comfort zone genres (science and science fiction), I also recognized as the year progressed for the need to challenge myself to broaden my spectrum a bit.
 As a result, in 2025 as part of a sub-challenge with my daughter, five of these titles were international.
-To be honest, these were the highlights of my year.
+To be honest, these were the highlights of my year in books.

 So for this year, I set the goal for 26 books (you may see a pattern), and 6 international titles.
 I’ll be updating the list below as the year progresses, but I’m interested in your thoughts, and recommendations.